MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/samples/global-discovery-service-csharp.md

 This sample is available on Github at [https://github.com/Microsoft/PowerApps-Samples/tree/master/cds/webapi/C%23/GlobalDiscovery](https://github.com/Microsoft/PowerApps-Samples/tree/master/cds/webapi/C%23/GlobalDiscovery)

-## What this sample does''
+## What this sample does
-''

 This sample returns the available Common Data Service instances for a given user credential.

 ## How this sample works

 This sample will use credential information in the App.config file, but will not use the URL configured in the connection string.
-Instead, it will just use the user credentials and the clientid.
+Instead, it will just use the user credentials and the client ID.
-''''''''''''

 ### Demonstrates

 This sample uses a HttpClient to authenticate using ADAL and call the Discovery Service to return information about available instances the user can connect to.